knative/serving/docs/spec/normative_examples.md

 **Steps**:

-* Create/Update a Configuration, inlining build details.
+* Create/Update the service, updating build source information and using a new container label.

 **Results**:

-* The Configuration is created/updated, which generates a container build and a new revision based on the template, and can be rolled out per earlier examples
+* The Configuration is created/updated, which generates a container build and a new Revision based on the template, and can be rolled out per earlier examples

 ![Build Example](images/build_example.png)

-Previous examples demonstrated configurations created with pre-built containers.
-Revisions can also be created by providing build information to the configuration, which results in a container image built by the system.
+Previous examples demonstrated services created with pre-built containers.
+Revisions can also be created by providing build information to the service, which results in a container image built by the system.
 The build information is supplied by inlining the BuildSpec of a Build resource in the Configuration.
 This describes:

 * **What** to build (`build.source`): Source can be provided as an